Johnson Covered Bridge No. 28

-The Johnson Covered Bridge No. 28 is an historic, American, wooden covered bridge that is located in Cleveland Township in Columbia County, Pennsylvania.
+The Johnson Covered Bridge No. 28 is an historic, wooden covered bridge in Cleveland Township in Columbia County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 It is a 60.8 ft, Warren Truss bridge with a metal roof.
 Erected in 1882, it crosses Mugser Run, and is one of twenty-eight historic covered bridges in Columbia and Montour Counties.

-It was listed on the National Register of Historic Places in 1979.